zachwe/tortoise-tts/README.md

 To check for updates with the Web UI, simply enter `git pull` in the command prompt, while the TorToiSe workspace is the current working directory.

+### Pitfalls You May Encounter

+I'll try and make a list of "common" (or what I feel may be common that I experience) issues with getting TorToiSe set up:

+* `failed reading zip archive: failed finding central directory`: You had a file fail to download completely during the model downloading initialization phase.
+Please open either `%USERPROFILE%\.cache\tortoise\models\` or `%USERPROFILE%\.cache\huggingface\models\`, and delete the offending file.
+	You can deduce what that file is by reading the stack trace.
+A few lines above the last like will be a line trying to read a model path.
+* `torch.cuda.OutOfMemoryError: CUDA out of memory.`: You most likely have a GPU with low VRAM (~4GiB), and the small optimizations with keeping data on the GPU is enough to OOM.
+Please open the `start.bat` file and add `--low-vram` to the command (for example: `py app.py --low-vram`) to disable those small optimizations.

 ## Preparing Voice Samples

 Now that the tough part is dealt with, it's time to prepare voice sample clips to use.